Xilinx/VMC_Help/AIE/AIE_Class_Kernel_Function/README.md

 ## Description

-The AIE Class Kernel block is used to import class-based kernels.
-This block also supports importing class templates to define a family of kernels.
+The AIE Class Kernel block enables you to import an AI Engine class kernel.
+This block supports importing Window, Buffer, Stream, Cascade, and Run time parameter as arguments to the kernel function.
+Additionally, this block allows you to import a function template with typename template parameter T, and a non-type (integral) template parameter N.

 ## Parameters